Wylie E. Groves High School

-Groves High School (Wylie E. Groves High School or Groves) is a public high school in Beverly Hills, Michigan, United States, in the Birmingham Public School District.
+Wylie E. Groves High School is a public high school in Beverly Hills, Michigan, United States, in the Birmingham Public School District.
 Groves' colors are green, white, and yellow and its mascot is Freddy the Falcon.
 The current principal is Othamian Peterson.

 The French School of Detroit holds its high school classes at Groves High School.

 History

 Name

 In 1951, a new high school in Birmingham opened under the name Birmingham High School (which is now known as Seaholm High School).
 At the time, the president of the Board of Education was Ernest W. Seaholm and the treasurer was Wylie E. Groves.
 When Birmingham had to build another school to accommodate the incoming baby boomers, these men's names became the source of the modern names of Birmingham's two main high schools: Seaholm High School and Groves High School.

 Building history

 Completed in 1959, the building was an example of the International Style applied to school design, resulting in a modernistic exterior look.
 The building's original architectural "signature" was a scalloped circular white roof over the circular library; now painted black, it is visible but no longer prominent.